kaperys/advent-of-code/README.md

-# Advent of Code 2020
+# Advent of Code

-My Advent of Code 2020 solutions written in Go.
+A collection of my [Advent of Code 2020](https://adventofcode.com/) solutions, written in mostly Go.